jdochert/nasa/SRE/infrastructure-applications/applications/README.md

 Following the Kustomize directory structure I laid out a dev and prod environment.
 After GKE cluster creation the following commands will setup each environment...

-To launch the dev environment run the following from the kustomize folder... kubectl apply -k overlays/dev
+To launch the dev environment run the following from the kustomize folder...<br>
+kubectl apply -k overlays/dev

-Key details for dev:
+Key details for dev:<br>
 dev is set to use a smaller autoscale group 1/2<br>
 dev is served through a simple external load balancer that forwards traffic from port 88 to 9898 on the pod.

-To launch the prod environment run the following from the kustomize folder... kubectl apply -k overlays/prod
+To launch the prod environment run the following from the kustomize folder...<br>
+kubectl apply -k overlays/prod

-Key details for prod:
+Key details for prod:<br>
-prod is set to use a larger autoscale group 2/4 dev is served through a ingress on port 80 that then passes traffic back to 9898 on the pods.
+prod is set to use a larger autoscale group 2/4<br>
+dev is served through a ingress on port 80 that then passes traffic back to 9898 on the pods.